BostonTimelapse/timelapse/README.md

 * [Configparser](https://docs.python.org/3/library/configparser.html) to manage configs and sensitive variables.
 Part of the reason I didn't set up git early is I was paranoid about sharing creds.
 Setting up a config file is really really simple and then you can throw it in .gitignore
 * [Logging](https://docs.python.org/3/library/logging.html) - total must.
 Print statements were/are key for my debugging but logging has been a huge help for just about everything.
 I could have been disciplined about log levels... but whatever.
 It's a huge help and I'm not even that organized with it.
 Besides there is something deeply satisfying to watch `tail -f /path/to/foo.log` and see your work logging away live.
-* [Argparse](https://docs.python.org/3/library/argparse.html) combined with mulitple config files was clutch for keeping me from copy/pasting code.
+* [Argparse](https://docs.python.org/3/library/argparse.html) combined with multiple config files was clutch for keeping me from copy/pasting code.
 I definitely still copy pasted a bit.
 But I don't think I was egregious and I tried soooo hard not to.
-Given my level of experience i'm pretty happy with how I did on that front.
+Given my level of experience I'm pretty happy with how I did on that front.

 Some more detailed things that I dealt with constantly and didn't really learn: